NHSDigital/NRLF/terraform/infrastructure/README.md

 - `prod` environment is deployed to prod AWS account with variables in `etc/prod.tfvars`
 - `ref` environment is deployed to test AWS account with variables in `etc/test.tfvars`
+- `int` environment is deployed to test AWS account with variables in `etc/uat.tfvars`
 - `dev` environment is deployed to dev AWS account with variables in `etc/dev.tfvars`

 CI pipeline creates infrastructure in the test AWS account.
 These will have workspace id of `<first six char of commit hash>-ci` and use variables in `etc/test.tfvars`